Superhuman Law: Filming and visual effects

 Filming occurred at Trilith Studios in Atlanta, Georgia, with Coiro directing the episode, and Florian Ballhaus serving as cinematographer.
 Walters and Ramos talking in the bar was the first scene shot on the series.
-Ruffalo improvised the word "literally" in the line alluding to the recasting of Banner after The Incredible Hulk (2008), with Gao feeling if it had been included in the script, Marvel Studios might have "flagged it" to be removed.
+Ruffalo improvised the word "literally" in the line alluding to the recasting of Banner from Edward Norton to him after The Incredible Hulk (2008), with Gao feeling if it had been included in the script, Marvel Studios might have "flagged it" to be removed.
 Ruffalo called the line "really funny" and "just the reality that we all are often dancing around", while Maslany said this was "as meta as you can possibly get".
-The legal comedy Ally McBeal is playing on the bar television as an Easter egg and was included during post-production.
+The legal comedy Ally McBeal (1997-2002) is playing on the bar television as an Easter egg and was included during post-production.
 Coiro had access to Shang-Chi and the Legend of the Ten Rings (2021) to choose the footage that was most appropriate for the series.

 Visual effects for the episode were created by Trixter, Wylie Co, Cantina Creative, SDFX Studios, Capital T, FuseFX, and Lightstage.